J-PAL North America Climate Action Learning Lab

 Learning Lab participants will engage in the following offerings:

-- Select jurisdictions will also be matched with researchers from the J-PAL network to design a randomized evaluation of their policy or program and will receive continued, tailored support from J-PAL staff.
+- Select participants will also be matched with researchers from the J-PAL network to design a randomized evaluation of their policy or program and will receive continued, tailored support from J-PAL staff.
 These research teams will have the opportunity to apply for up to $400,000 in J-PAL funding to implement their randomized evaluation.

 Frequently Asked Questions